normanzb/playcorder-core-as3/README.md

 ##Debug

-To see logs from audio-helper, install MonsterDebugger <http://www.monsterdebugger.com>
+To see logs from Playcorder, install MonsterDebugger <http://www.monsterdebugger.com>

 ##API